 If you have any questions about camera megapixels, let us know in the comments.

-Also, we love good news, so if my megapixel tips have helped you, share that too.
+Also, I love good news, so if my camera megapixel tips have helped you, share that too.